music-practice-tools/music-practice-tools/src/pages/about.md

 {% endraw %}

-and an exerpt from the Daily activity page:
+and an excerpt from the Daily activity page:

 {% raw %}